Recovering from Coercive Control

 Is EMDR safe for religious trauma?

-Yes, when properly prepared and entirely voluntary.
+Yes.
+EMDR is safe for religious trauma when the therapist prepares you thoroughly and the work remains entirely voluntary.
 We spend time building resources and safety before any processing begins.

 How long does recovery take?

-Recovery is highly individual.
+Recovery timelines vary significantly from person to person.
 Complex trauma from coercive control typically requires 9+ months of consistent work.

 Ethics and Boundaries

 I don't provide religious advice.
 Your choices about belief, relationships, and life direction remain entirely your own.
-Recovery means reclaiming the authority over your life that was taken.
+Recovery means reclaiming the authority over your life that coercive control stripped away.